LinusBwana/Python-my-journey/while loop/Readme.md

 # Python While Loops Practice

-This repository contains practice exercises for learning while loops in Python.
+This directory contains practice exercises for learning while loops in Python.
 These examples demonstrate how to execute code repeatedly while a condition remains true.

 ## Contents